-This plan is the statutory document Neighbourhood Development Plan for the Parish and covers the whole of the Chidham & Hambrook Area, as designated under the Neighbourhood Planning (General) regulations 2012.
+This plan is the statutory Neighbourhood Development Plan document for the Parish and covers the whole of the Chidham & Hambrook area, as designated under the Neighbourhood Planning (General) regulations 2012.
 Since 2014 this area now includes the residents of Nutbourne East which was originally part of the neighbouring Parish of Southbourne (see Map 1).

-2) The Plan covers the period from 2012 to 2029.
-It generally accords with the Strategic aims of the Local Planning Area of the Chichester District Council and the Development Strategy of the Chichester Harbour Conservancy.
+2) The Plan covers the period 2012 to 2029 and it generally accords with the strategic aims of the local planning area of Chichester District Council and the development strategy of the Chichester Harbour Conservancy.
 Land use for this period is laid out in Policy LP1 and shown on the extensions to the Settlement Areas on Map 2.